-RP: This research has important implications for investors.
+Robin Powell: This research has important implications for investors.
 If you use active fund managers, remember that they work in highly

 Also, you yourself should avoid making big decisions regarding your portfolio when you’re feeling under pressure.

-ER: The critical thing is to be aware that these factors do have an effect, so stress has an effect on your decision making, and testosterone would, so in terms of being overconfident, these are factors that do change your behaviour and they don’t, on the basis of our experiment, bring you any more returns.
+Ed Roberts: The critical thing is to be aware that these factors do have an effect, so stress has an effect on your decision making, and testosterone would, so in terms of being overconfident, these are factors that do change your behaviour and they don’t, on the basis of our experiment, bring you any more returns.

 So that’s sort of the critical thing, if you want to make the best financial decisions, you want to be in the right frame of mind to make those, and being stressed or highly overconfident, irrationally exuberant, those aren’t the best conditions for that.

-RP: Remember, too, that having a rational and unemotional adviser can also help.
+Robin Powell: Remember, too, that having a rational and unemotional adviser can also help.
 Investment decisions are very important.
 A good adviser will always ensure that the client is in the right frame of mind to be making them.
 Thanks for watching.